anxw02/GenoGrammar-code/README.md

 ESM-2 is pretrained.
-GenoGramma SSL encoders and downstream heads are trained separately in the train.py workflow.
+GenoGrammar SSL encoders and downstream heads are trained separately in the train.py workflow.